hosseinghanbarigit/LoveTheNature-Theme/README.md

-# oh-my-posh-Theme
+# Love The Nature Theme For Oh My Posh
-My Customized Oh My Posh Theme for PowerShell
+Customized Theme for PowerShell